gracelang/language/spec.md

 ## Unary Prefix Operator Requests

 Grace supports unary methods named by operator symbols that precede the explicit receiver.
-(Since binary operator methods must also have an explicit receiver, there is no syntactic ambiguity.)
+(Since binary operator methods must have an explicit receiver, there is no syntactic ambiguity.)

 Prefix operators bind less tightly than named method requests, and more